The presence or amount of salt in water and soil.

 An underground tank used to treat wastewater through bacterial activity.

 The used water that goes down sinks, toilets and drains and into the sewerage system.
-About 99% of sewage is water.
-Also called wastewater.
+About 99% of wastewater is water.

 Solid matter that is removed during wastewater treatment.
 It can be processed into a material called biosolids.

 A measure of the number and strength of people’s social relationships with other people in the same place, or in other places via face-to-face connections or electronic methods.
 The opposite of good social connectedness is social isolation or loneliness.